Name, Form of Organization and Purpose

 5.2.
 Annual Meeting.
 The Board may transact all business the Board deems appropriate at its Annual Meeting.
 The Board may, but is not required to, appoint officers and prepare a draft annual budget at the Annual Meeting of Directors.
 Subject to change by the Board, the Board’s Annual Meeting will be on the same date as the Annual Meeting of Members.

 5.3.
 Special Meetings.
-Special meetings of the Board may be called by or at the request of the President, Vice President, Secretary or any two (2) Directors.
+Special meetings of the Board may be called by or at the request of the Chairperson, Vice Chairperson, President, Secretary or any two (2) Directors.

 5.4.
 Notice of Regular Meetings.
 The Secretary will give notice to all Directors of each regular meeting of Directors no less than thirty (30) days prior to the meeting.